Gubbsy/Portfolio/_posts/2020-01-6-3d-model-loader.project.md

 ---
 ![]({{site.baseurl}}/assets/images/shader-tester.png)

 This project was my first experience with an un-managed language such as C++.
-I created a consol driven application that could dynamically read and render both `.obj` and `.dae` files while also providing the ability to dynamically swap the vertex and fragment shaders applied to the rendered model.
+I created a console driven application that could dynamically read and render both `.obj` and `.dae` files, while also providing the ability to dynamically swap  vertex and fragment shaders applied to the rendered model.

 # Skills Developed
 * Application of an un-managed language - C++.